PaulFrankling/proper_clobber/TESTING.md

     * *I want to be able to filter the products by specific details such as price or alphabetical order.*

         * The user is able to view products by a specific order with the use of a 'Sort by' select box.
-It is placed at the top left of the products page and the user can view the products by their price for instance, as they may have budget limitations or might want buy something slightly more expensive.
+It is placed at the top left of the products page and the user can view the products by their price for instance, as they may have budget limitations or might want to buy something slightly more expensive.

         ![Product sorting example](readme/testing/ux-testing/ux-sorting-example.png)